Mark 9.14-29,

 Of course Jesus cured the boy.
 You think he wouldn’t?

-- telling it, “Speechless, deaf spirit, I order you: Get out of him.
-You may never enter him again.”
+- I order you:¹ Get out of him.

-- and the child was cured from that hour onward.
+- from that hour onward.

-- Jesus rebuked the unclean spirit and cured the boy, and gave him back to his father.
+- Jesus rebukes the unclean spirit and cures the boy,

 Later, privately, Jesus’s students came to him to ask him about why they couldn’t cure the boy.
 Rightly so, it bothered them.
 Bothered ’em in a way it doesn’t bother a lot of Christians nowadays, because too many of us figure, “Well of course Jesus could cure the boy and the disciples couldn’t;